 - Preventing the knee from “giving way"

-An ACL injury often occurs during non-contact movements—such as pivoting, landing from a jump, or sudden deceleration.
+An ACL injury often occurs during non-contact movements - such as pivoting, landing from a jump, or sudden deceleration.
+Athletes with instability may need assessment by a sports medicine specialist.

 Why Are Women More Prone to ACL Injuries?